DigiAIWorld/superstore-sales-analysis/README.md

-# superstore-sales-analysis
+# Superstore Sales Analysis
-Identifying the patterns in our products, regions, categories and customer segments for efficiency and profit optimization with SQL.
+Identifying the patterns in our products, regions, categories, and customer segments for efficiency and profit optimization with SQL.